nickbrandt/GitLab/doc/api/graphql/reference/index.md

 ### `MergeRequestDiffRegistry`

-Represents the Geo sync and verification state of a Merge Request diff.
+Represents the Geo sync and verification state of a merge request diff.

 #### Fields